 If the student is in a pre-professional major or science discipline where the prerequisites are particularly tightly scheduled, international study can be a challenge.
 However there are several solutions:

 International study can be accomplished during summer sessions or over Christmas vacations.
-Studyabroad.com is an excellent database of such programs.
+Studyabroad.com is a database for such programs.

-These include Semester at Sea, which offers 70 academic disciplines, and Global Student Experience, which has a number of summer programs in Europe, Australia, or Argentina.
+This include Semester at Sea, which offers 70 academic disciplines.
 Another possibility is the Oxford Experience, summer courses students

 can take for credit through Oxford’s Continuing Education Programme while staying in one of the historic colleges.